-19. Does () do or say things of a sexual nature that makes you feel bad or that physically hurt you or someone else?
-(Please specify who and what) 20.
-Is there any other person that has threatened you or that you are afraid of?
+20. Is there any other person that has threatened you or that you are afraid of?
 (If yes, consider extended family if honour based violence.
 Please specify who) 21.
 Do you know if () has hurt anyone else?
 (Children/siblings/elderly relative/stranger.
 For example.
 Consider HBV.
-Please specify who and what) Children Another family member Someone from previous relationship Other (please specify) 22.
+Please specify who and what) Children □ Another family member □ Someone from previous relationship□ Other (please specify) Carles (prease spessify) 22.
 Has () ever mistreated an animal or the family pet?
 ABUSER(S) Yes No 23.
 Are there any financial issues?
 For example, are you dependent on () for money/have they recently lost their job/other financial issues?
 24.Has () had problems in the past year with drugs (prescription or other), alcohol or mental health leading to problems in leading a normal life?
-(Please specify what) Drugs Alcohol Mental Health 25.
+(Please specify what) nearth leading to problems in leading a normal mer (Please specify what) Drugs □ Alcohol □ Mental Health □ 25.
 Has () ever threatened or attempted suicide?
 26. Has () ever breached bail/an injunction and/or any agreement for when they can see you and/or the children?
-(Please specify) Bail conditions Non Molestation/ Occupation Order Child contact Arrangements Forced Marriage Protection Order Other 27.
+(Please specify) and, or the simulation (course spessing) Bell conductors III and Market of Conservation Code in III Bail conditions Non Molestation/ Occupation Order Child contact Arrangements □ Forced Marriage Protection Order □ Other 27.
 Do you know if () has ever been in trouble with the police or has a criminal history?
-(If yes, please specify) DV Sexual Violence Other violence Other Other relevant information (from victim) which may alter risk levels.
-Describe: (consider for example vulnerability - disability, mental health, alcohol/substance misuse and/or the abuser's occupation/in this give unique access to weapons i.e. ex-military, police, pest control) does
+(If yes, please specify) please specify DV □ Sexual Violence □ Other violence □ Other □ Other relevant information (from victim) which may alter risk levels.
+Describe: (consider for example victim's vulnerability - disability, mental health, alcohol/substance misuse and/or the abuser's occupation/into erests - does this give unique access to weapons i.e. ex-military, police, pest control)

 Is there anything else you would like to add to this?

 In all cases an initial risk classification is required: 28.
 RISK TO VICTIM:

-STANDARDMEDIUMHIGHIf your client is at HIGH RISK i.e.14+ ticks relating to questions 1 - 9 and 13 - 27.
-0R3 or more Domestic Abuse Incidents in the last 12 months.
-ORProfessional concern (noted above) Refer to local referral pathway

-Medium and Standard Risk are identified according to professional judgement in each individual case.
+STANDARD ☐ MEDIUM ☐ HIGH ☐ If your client is at HIGH RISK i.e. 14+ ticks relating to questions 1 - 9 and 13 - 27.
+0R 3 or more Domestic Abuse Incidents in the last 12 months.
+OR Professional concern (noted above) Refer to local referral pathway Medium and Standard Risk are identified according to professional judgement in each individual case.

-Client Consent Signature: Date: Date:
+Client Consent Signature:

-Practitioner Signature: Date: Date:
+Practitioner Signature: Date:

 Referring Practitioner Details: Name of Referring Practitioner & Agency

 Telephone

 Mobile

 Email Address

 Warrington Domestic Abuse Referral Pathways: